 [To listen to the Real Science Radio hosts discuss this list, just click on over there.]

 : NASA's article titled, Foundations of Big Bang Cosmology, begins stating that, "The Big Bang model of cosmology rests on two key ideas... that the matter in the universe is homogeneous and isotropic (The Cosmological Principle)."
 The big bang claim of homogeneity assumes, "that the matter in the universe is distributed uniformly on the largest scales..." and isotropy assumes it will appear the same from all locations and in all directions.
 Yet many of the most extensive scientific observations ever made suggest otherwise, and they don't give a ringing endorsement to the Copernican principle either.
 The first couple items in this list come from the highly sophisticated maps of the (shadowless) CMB (cosmic microwave background) and subsequent analysis.
 Consider:

 - the enormous cold spot in the universe

 - the CMB's axis of evil

-- the quantized redshifts of a million galaxies suggesting that the universe may have a center near the Milky Way
+- the quantized redshifts of a million galaxies so far do not affirm the Copernican principle and instead suggest that the universe may have a center near the Milky Way

 - the superstructures of the universe including the astounding 5-billion-light-year spiral of galaxies discovered in 2015